Launching Kernels#

 let config = LaunchConfig::for_num_elems(N as u32);

 This uses 256 threads per block and computes the grid size via ceiling division: grid_x = (N + 255) / 256.
-It’s the right default for most element-wise operations.
+It is a convenient 1D shape, but it is still raw data; only preparation ties a configuration to a kernel.

 2D and 3D configurations#